anotherstarburst/typescript-take-home-test/README.md

 ## More info

-- Use of React is encouraged.
+- Use of Angular is encouraged.
 - Use of [jQuery](https://jquery.com/) is discouraged.
 - External libraries used in this test: [Semantic UI](http://semantic-ui.com/), [json-server](https://github.com/typicode/json-server)

-## Found a bug?

-Pull requests welcome, and maybe [we have a job for you](http://jobs.comeon.com/)? :)

 ## How to Submit the Home Assignment
-Please, send us your code in a compressed file in an email.
+Please, send us your code in a compressed file in an email, along with instructions on how to get it up and running.

+## Thanks to
+With thanks to the Comeon group and their JavaScript test: https://github.com/comeon-group/comeon-javascript-test